ibara/libOpenBSD/c-compiler-tutorial.md

 `file`.
 So you can control the output file name with `-o`.
 * `-O0` disables optimizations.
 Always use it for class.
 * `-O2` enables all recommended optimizations.
-While we won't use `-O2` in class, if you don't know what optimization level to use, use `-O2`.
+While we won't use `-O2` in class, `-O2` is an ideal default unless you have special requirements.
 * `-pipe` will make your compiles a little bit faster.
 Always use it.
 * `-g` turns on debug symbols.
 Always use it for class since we will use the debugger.